16 Best Lens for Event Photography: (2023 Guide & Reviews)

 For corporate event photography, the Canon EF 70-200mm f/2.8 lens is a must-have for up-close detail and distant action shots.

-Especially when you need to get close shots of people speaking on stage, at press conferences, or at any event where the speaker is not in front of just a wall.
+This is especially true when you need to get close shots of people speaking on stage, at press conferences, or at any event where the speaker is not in front of a wall alone.

-This is great when you need a lens to blur the background for portraits and get everyone in an event room into your frame.
+This is great when you need a lens that blurs the background for portraits and captures everyone in an event room.

 It’s been called “the best lens of its kind” and has rave reviews from professional photographers worldwide.